Only 250 will be made in total, with half-finished in Cosmos Black and half in Electric Blue metallic.

 The first vehicle to be produced by the Mitsubishi Motors new SVP (Special Vehicle Projects) programme, the 2.4-litre turbodiesel-powered pick-up truck is based on the successful Mitsubishi L200 Barbarian.
 Its aggressive appearance is influenced by the manufacturer’s one-off Mitsubishi L200 Desert Warrior ‘Pre-runner’ that has been built in conjunction with Top Gear magazine.

-Most noticeable on the L200 Barbarian SVP are the bespoke 17-inch black alloy wheels with BF Goodrich all-terrain tyres, new wheel arch extensions and the exclusive black finish for many of the exterior details.
-There’s also shark fin-inspired side steps, load bed illumination, puddle lamps, soft-opening tailgate damper and a striking SVP emblem on the tailgate.
+Most noticeable on the L200 Barbarian SVP is the bespoke 17-inch black alloy wheels with BF Goodrich all-terrain tyres, new wheel arch extensions, and the exclusive black finish for many of the exterior details.
+There’s also shark fin-inspired side steps, load bed illumination, puddle lamps, a soft-opening tailgate damper, and a striking SVP emblem on the tailgate.

 Inside, the pick-up benefits from ‘six-pack’ leather seats with suede-like ‘Alston’ inserts, with a limited edition number and the SVP logo also stitched into the headrests.

 Ian Cowie, Sales Manager at Pentagon Mitsubishi in Lincoln said: “The new Mitsubishi L200 Barbarian SVP is one of the rarest and most eye-catching vehicles we’ve ever seen.
 It looks fantastic and is amazing to drive.
 We invite anyone interested to call us as soon as possible – we have a very limited number available and we expect them all to go quickly".

 The Mitsubishi L200 Barbarian SVP is priced from £28,479 (excluding VAT) for both the blue and black editions.
 For more details, visit Pentagon Mitsubishi on Outer Circle Road in Lincoln or call the team on 01522 411249.